Categories

 • pentylene glycol

-Because I do not especially like the feel of silicone lube for intercourse and most of my toys are silicone, I probably won’t use Synergy frequently.
-I guess I just prefer water-based lubes and while I did enjoy the fact that this product is thicker than standard silicone lubes, it doesn’t deviate enough for my liking.
+Because I do not especially like the feel of silicone lube for intercourse, and most of my toys are silicone, I probably won’t use Synergy frequently.
+I guess I just prefer water-based lubes, and while I enjoyed the fact that this product is thicker than standard silicone lubes, it doesn’t deviate enough to my liking.

 If you’re interested, you can request a sample directly from the Synergy website–which is pretty neat!
-Synergy is not yet for sale in most places so I’m not sure how much it will cost.
+Synergy is not yet available for sale in most places, so I’m not sure how much it will cost.
 Wet products are usually fairly reasonable, however.

 Kissable ice cream – strawberry